List of tornadoes in the 2011 Super Outbreak

 During April 25–28, 2011, the local weather forecast offices of the National Weather Service confirmed 367 tornadoes in the United States, and Environment Canada confirmed another in Ontario.
 These tornadoes were part of a major outbreak of tornadoes, the 2011 Super Outbreak, in which 368 tornadoes touched down across 21 states in the Southern, Midwestern, and Northeastern United States and in Ontario, Canada, making it the largest tornado outbreak on record.

 As the outbreak developed on April 25, numerous tornadoes touched down across Texas and Arkansas, including an EF3 tornado near Hot Springs Village, Arkansas that caused significant damage and killed one person and a long-track EF2 tornado in the Vilonia, Arkansas area that killed four people and injured 16 others while staying down for over an hour.

 April 26 saw mostly weaker tornadoes and no fatalities, with the notable tornadoes of the day being an EF2 tornado that tracked across parts of Texas and into Louisiana and a brief EF3 tornado that struck Campbell Army Airfield, causing $1 million (2011 USD) in damage.
 From the 27th to early on the 28th, a series of devastating, long-tracked, violent tornadoes killed over 300 people throughout an area extending from Mississippi to Virginia.
 This included eleven tornadoes rated EF4 and four rated EF5.
-One particularly devastating and long-lived EF5 wedge tornado tore across northern Alabama and into Tennessee, killing 71 people (Note: The initial results claim 72 fatalities, but this was corrected to 71 after one death of a Phil Campbell resident in Hackleburg was mistakenly counted twice.) and devastating several small towns, particularly Hackleburg, Phil Campbell, Tanner, and Harvest.
+One particularly devastating and long-lived EF5 wedge tornado tore across northern Alabama, killing 71 people (Note: The initial results claim 72 fatalities, but this was corrected to 71 after one death of a Phil Campbell resident in Hackleburg was mistakenly counted twice.) and devastating several small towns, particularly Hackleburg, Phil Campbell, Tanner, and Harvest.
 A large, long-tracked EF4 wedge tornado was broadcast live on multiple TV stations as it caused catastrophic damage in densely populated areas of Tuscaloosa and Birmingham, Alabama, killing 64 people.